karmada-io/website/docs/administrator/security/verify-artifacts.md

 ## verify images

 Karmada has introduced cosign to verify the released images since version v1.7.
-The specific operation is as follows：
+The specific operation is as follows:

 ### Prerequisites